bigbangbangs/hostapd-radius-eap-server/README.md

 Provides setup to run [hostapd](https://w1.fi/hostapd/) as a RADIUS/EAP server (developmentally).

 This is mostly a "knowledge" repository and parts can translate to production but the defaults within this repository are meant for "quick start" over "proper".
+While there may not be explicit README entries for various files, the glue and ability to run/test everything for a hostapd server instance should be within this repository.

 Goals: